Qusai963/learning-NodeJS/README.md

+# What is Nodejs
+Node.js is an open-source, cross-platform, server-side runtime environment built on the Chrome V8 JavaScript engine.
+It allows developers to use JavaScript to build scalable and high-performance web applications, as well as command-line tools.

 # Node.js uses asynchronous programming!

 A common task for a web server can be to open a file on the server and return the content to the client.